How to write a landing page to sell your info product

 The lead

-Introduce in your copy some easy concepts or ask a question that you know the prospect can only answer yes to.
+Include some straightforward concepts in your copy or ask a question that the prospect will undoubtedly answer in the affirmative.

-Let’s see as an example the previous case of the book with techniques to sleep better.
+Let’s look at the previous case of the book with techniques to sleep better.

 “Are you losing quality of life because you don’t sleep well?”

-We know the answer will be yes in 100% of the cases, because if the person has continued reading after the headline it’s because he has sleep issues.
+We know the answer will be yes in 100% of cases.
+If the person has continued reading after the headline, it’s because they have sleep issues.

-You have to be very careful in choosing those issues that you know for sure the prospect is experiencing and wants to solve.
+Be selective in choosing the issues you know the prospect is experiencing and wants to solve.

-Use a conversational tone, so the prospect feels he’s talking to a friend.
+Use a conversational tone, so the prospect feels he’s talking to someone that gets them.

-As you write you need to be alert to those moments when objections may arise.
+As you write, you must be aware of potential objections that may arise.

-Either because it sounds too incredible or because they have tried to sell us a similar product before and it was a disappointment.
+It either sounds too good to be true or we’ve been sold a similar product before and it was a complete disappointment.

-That’s why you have to clear up any doubts that might arise throughout the text with sentences like this:
+Clear up any doubts with sentences like this:

-It’s normal for our prospect to have doubts, the Internet is full of people trying to sell us something.
+It’s normal for our prospects to have doubts, the internet is full of people trying to sell us something.

-But if you know your ideal customer very well, you will know how to clear up those doubts.
+But if you know your ideal customer well, you will know how to overcome these doubts.

-“I understand why you doubt, I did as well, but after 15 days the results began to be obvious ….”
+“I understand why you have doubts, I did too, but after 15 days the results were

 Recommended reading: The lead: 10 seconds to convince your prospects

-How to write a sales-boosting landing page for your #infoproduct. #Copywriting #SmallBiz #Digital Marketing #webcopy Click To Tweet
+How to write a sales-boosting landing page for your #infoproduct. #Copywriting #SmallBiz #Digital Marketing #webcopy Share on X

 Show, and not just tell, the benefits of your info product

-Many landing pages don’t sell because they only list the features of a product without adding the benefits those features provide to the customer.
+Many landing pages don’t work because they just list the features of a product without adding the benefits that these features bring to the customer.

-What you have to do is to explain 3 main reasons why your product is the solution to your prospect’s problems, which you mentioned previously in the lead.
+Explain 3 key reasons why your product is the solution to your prospect’s problems that you mentioned in the lead.

-Demonstrate those benefits by being very specific.
-Help your prospect to picture himself already enjoying those advantages.
+Demonstrate these benefits by being very specific.
+Help your prospects to imagine themselves already enjoying these benefits.

 This is a feature: